kohasummons/KohaToken/README.md

 # Koha

-An ERC20 Token unleashed into the polygon network.
+An ERC20 Token unleashed onto the polygon network.
 Has about enough supply for a small village.
 Can be radioactive☢️.

 It comes with a `Koha.sol` contract, a test for that contract, and a script that deploys that contract.